ktims/ganeti-instance-image/README.markdown

     Create an image of a ganeti instance using either a tarball, dump, or qemu image..

-    -t TYPE       Type of image, either: tarball, dump, or qemu-img -d PATH       Path of where to put the image
+    -t TYPE       Type of image, either: tarball, dump, or qemu -d PATH       Path of where to put the image
     -i INSTANCE   Name of the instance
     -n NAME       Name of the image